Ace-Jr/divine-s_portfolio/sentimentAnalyzer/README.md

 # Review Sentiment Analyzer
-NLP pipeline that classifies 23,000+ women's clothing reviews as Positive, Negative, or Neutral — then surfaces which product categories and keywords drive each sentiment.
+NLP pipeline that classifies 23,000+ women's clothing reviews as Positive, Negative, or Neutral.
+It surfaces which product categories and keywords drive each sentiment.

 ## Requirements